BeeNick/ML_Exercises/StepByStepGuide_StartingPoint.md

 To install jupiter notebook use:
 > python3 -m pip install -U notebook

+To set up an apposite kernel for the notebook in the virtualenv:
+> python3 -m ipykernel instal --user --name=mle_p3

 To run the notebook use:
 > jupyter notebook

+Then you should set *gitignore* to ignore hidden directories:
+>.*

+>!/.gitignore

 I suggest to install also *jupyterthemes* to change the defautl theme with the one wich you are more comfortable with.
 > python3 -m pip install -U jupyterthemes

 Show the available themes:
 > jt -l

 Set a theme:
 > jt -t *themename*